 Purchase Symphony Orchestra Intern: The PSO intern reports directly to the Orchestra Manager and works very closely with the Music Director and the Assistant Orchestra manager in the daily operations of the orchestra.
 Responsibilities include: Setting up and striking for each rehearsal and concert; Making sure chairs and stands are readily available for all rehearsals; Maintaining the PSO bulletin board with announcements, updates, etc.; Helping the Assistant with data collection for concert programs; Marketing and promotion for concerts; Maintaining a visible Social Media presence for the PSO; Additional responsibilities as needed.
 Must be available between 1 and 6 pm Tuesdays and Fridays, and on occasional concert evenings (typically 3 times per semester).
 Previous house management, ushering, stage crew or stage mangement experience preferred.

-Administrative Assistant Intern: This position is mainly responsible for planning and implementing a schedule for Fall 2012 auditions (to take place in February 2012) including but not limited to mainataining correspondence with faculty and department chairs, web updates related to Music Auditions, etc. Additionally, this intern assists the Conservatory Coordinator in managing new student files for advising and registration, and documenting all new transfer evaluations.
+Administrative Assistant Intern: This position is mainly responsible for planning and implementing a schedule including but not limited to maintaining correspondence with faculty and department chairs, web updates related to Music Auditions, etc. Additionally, this intern assists the Conservatory Coordinator in managing new student files for advising and registration, and documenting all new transfer evaluations.
 Additional administrative support; typing, filing, telephones, mailing and other duties assigned.
 Music background required.
 Previous Office Experience is a must, as is fluency with Microsoft Office applications.

 Email Resume/Cover Letter to: firstname.lastname@example.org

 Marketing Intern: Graphic Design and Coordination: A&D student intern is needed to design playbills for PRT shows; Arts Management student will manage playbill content and direct marketing mailing list, as well as brainstorm viral marketing for the Conservatory